Where do your new students come from? Unless you are running a preschool, chances are that they are coming to your school from another school.

 There are two sources that you can use to identify feeder schools.
 The first one is your existing student base.
 As part of your standard enrollment process, you should always ask what school the student previously attended.
 In taking this small step, you can identify who are your existing feeder schools.

 In my opinion, the new student enrollment form is really a wasted opportunity for schools to gather critical marketing information.
-I cover this and other small changes you should make to your enrollment form here.
+I cover this and other small changes you should make to your enrollment form to drive higher enrollment here.

 This is a bit of a change in culture.
 Targeting the attributes of a student rather than just hoping good students come to you is not how K-12 schools normally work.
 But if you think about how colleges (who have a list of targeted feeders) do it, it is a similar concept.
 Go to the source for the best students.